En bref

 CVG 5212 Climate Change Impacts on Water Resources (3 units)

 Spatiotemporal distribution of water and its impact on human activities, including domestic and municipal consumption, hydropower generation, rain-fed and irrigated agriculture, design and operation of sewer systems, floodplain zoning, navigation, etc. Critical assessment of methodologies for climate change impacts estimation.
 Theoretical knowledge and hands-on applications experience needed to perform climate change analysis on a water resources system.
+This course is equivalent to CIVJ 5212 at Carleton University.

 Course Component: Lecture